allen8r/sdc-adv-lane-lines/README.md

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image to get a "birds-eye view".
+* Apply a perspective transform to rectify binary image to get a "birds-eye" view.
 * Detect lane pixels and fit to find the lane boundaries.
 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.